 2. Track clickthroughs and interactions

 Rich media ads can contain multiple clickthroughs, i.e links to other websites.
-To ensure that ONE by AOL: Creative tracks every time a user clicks through from an ad to another site, it is vital that you use the
+To ensure that Creative tracks every time a user clicks through from an ad to another site, it is vital that you use the

 ADTECH.click(‘name’[,'url']) function or click component for all clickthroughs.
 This references our core ad server, ADTECH IQ.